Ellen Ripley (Weaver) sings ‘You are my lucky star’ while battling the Xenomorph at the end of Alien. Here’s why that’s fascinating.

 The crew of The Nostromo is dead.
 They’ve been picked off by an alien ‘xenomorph’ that sneaks onboard the spacecraft (in fact, it’s carried onboard inside oblivious officer Kane, played by John Hurt).

-Sole survivor Ellen Ripley (Weaver) escapes the Nostromo in an escape shuttle, seconds before the ship explodes.
-As earlier in the film, however, this is a false escape.
+Sole survivor Ellen Ripley (Weaver) jettisons the Nostromo in an escape shuttle, seconds before the ship explodes.
+As earlier in the film, however, this is a false fleeing.

 Ripley thinks she’s home free – but one of cinema’s most famous jump scares lies ahead.
 The alien is already onboard with her.
 And now it and Ripley are trapped together in tiny escape pod.